schitresh/computer_science/networks/4_tcp_ip_model.md

 - OSI counterparts: Transport
 - Protocols: TCP, UDP
 - Exchanges data receipt acknowledgements
-- Retransmits missing packets to ensure that packets arrive in roder and without error
+- Retransmits missing packets to ensure that packets arrive in order and without error

 ## Application Layer
 - OSI counterparts: Application, Presentation, Session
 - Protocols: HTTP, HTTPS, FTP, SSH, SMTP, DNS, DHCP
 - Responsiible for end to end communication and error free delivery of data
 - Shields the upper layer applications from the complexities of data
-- Also called Process or software layer
+- Also called Process or Software layer